Senior Lecturer in Dance & Performance

 Chair in Performance and Technology, Deputy Director of the Leeds Humanities Research Institute

 As Professor of Performance and Technology, Sita's research is concerned with embodied experiences of new media and digital technologies.
-She is currently leading two projects: the Error Network (AHRC-funded) and Identity and Governance of Bodily Extensions: The Case of Prosthetics and Avatars (Wellcome Trust-funded).
-She is co-editor of Digital Movement: Essays in Motion Technology and Performance with Nicolas Salazar Sutil (Palgrave 2015) and Associate Editor of the International Journal of Performance Arts and Digital Media (Taylor & Francis).
+She has recently completed two projects: the Error Network (AHRC-funded) and Identity and Governance of Bodily Extensions: The Case of Prosthetics and Avatars (Wellcome Trust-funded).
+She is co-editor of Digital Movement: Essays in Motion Technology and Performance with Nicolas Salazar Sutil (Palgrave 2015) and Advisory Editor of the International Journal of Performance Arts and Digital Media (Taylor & Francis).

 S.Popat@leeds.ac.uk / 0113 343 8716